avisarahmab/avisarahmab/README.md

-# 👋 Hi there, I'm Aviss!
+# 👋 Hi there, I'm Avisa!

-Welcome to my GitHub profile — a space where I explore data, share projects, and learn out loud 🚀
+Welcome to my GitHub profile.
+This is a space where I explore data, share projects, and keep learning every day 🚀

 ---